-Idiopathic Pulmonary Arterial Hypertension (of

-specified severity) means idiopathic pulmonary arterial hypertension with substantial right ventricular enlargement established by investigations including cardiac catheterisation, resulting in physical permanent impairment to the degree of at least Class 3 of New York Heart Association classification of cardiac impairment.
+Idiopathic Pulmonary Arterial Hypertension (of specified severity) means idiopathic pulmonary arterial hypertension confirmed by investigations including cardiac right heart catheterisation, resulting in physical permanent impairment to the degree of at least Class 3 of the World Health Organisation (WHO) functional class for pulmonary hypertension.
 The condition must be diagnosed by an appropriate specialist Medical Practitioner.